Headings

 Buttons

-elements.
-You can add inner HTML content and make use of :after and :before pseudo-elements to achieve complex rendering while input
+button elements are much easier to style than input elements.
+You can add inner HTML content and make use of :after and :before pseudo-elements to achieve complex rendering while input only accepts a text value attribute.

 Details